drunomics/nuxtjs-drupal-ce/README.md

 - `baseURL`: The Drupal base URL.
 Defaults to the `DRUPAL_BASE_URL` environment variable if provided, otherwise to `http://localhost:8888`.

+- `drupalBaseUrl`: The Drupal origin.
+Defaults to parsing the origin from `baseURL` if unset.

+- `serverDrupalBaseUrl`: The Node.js server base URL(optional).

+- `ceApiEndpoint`: The custom elements API endpoint.
+Defaults to `/ce-api`.

 - `fetchOptions`: The default [fetchOptions](https://nuxt.com/docs/api/composables/use-fetch#params)
    to apply when fetching from the Drupal.
 Defaults to `{ credentials: 'include' }`.